-- Explicitly follow the manufacturer's instructions. - Never use a multi-position ladder unless you have been trained on how to properly use it.
+- Read and follow the ladder manufacturer's instructions. - Never use a multi-position ladder unless you have been trained on how to properly use it.
 Since the operating mechanisms of multiposition ladders differ, ensure you have been trained on the specific ladder you will be using.